 Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Wednesday shows that 44% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty-five percent (55%) disapprove (see trends).
+The Rasmussen Reports daily Presidential Tracking Poll for Sunday shows that 46% of Likely U.S. Voters approve of President Obama's job performance.
+Fifty-two percent (52%) disapprove (see trends).

 Results are updated daily at 9:30 a.m.
 Eastern (sign up for free daily e-mail update).